ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-03.md

 ## Link to Each Post on the Home Page

-Now that we have a the pages dynamically generating, we can link to them on the home page.
+Now that we have the pages for each post dynamically generating, we can link to them on the home page.

-1. In `pages/index.js`, add this `<a>` element below the `<p>` where you set `dangerouslySetHTML` with the post content:
+1. In `pages/index.js`, add this `<a>` element below the `<p>` where you set `dangerouslySetInnerHTML` with the post content:

 ```jsx
 <a href={`/post/${post.slug}`}>Continue Reading</a>